-- Franklin, WI
+- Franklin, Wisconsin

 We have done R&R studies on plating thickness using metallographic cross sections and microscopic measurements.
 This method is often the referee method for disputes with nondestructive tests.
 Although we only do metallography, I would think that XRF should also be able to get you good enough data if your parts' geometry is suitable.

-We use eXacto thin film thickness gauge (which is made by a company called Elektrophysik) to measure the thickness of the electroless nickel plating on the steel.
+A. We use eXacto thin film thickness gauge (which is made by a company called Elektrophysik) to measure the thickness of the electroless nickel plating on the steel.
 We never did the R&R; study for this gauge anyway.
 We only compared our test result with the data measured from the micrometer and found they agreed.

 Is the unit for the thickness of 0.001 to 0.0013 inch?
 If yes, I don't think you need to worry about the measurement very much.
 The processing time to accumulate the thickness for 1 micrometer of high Phosphorous electroless nickel plating is long enough.
 Thus the thickness of the plating for 0.001" (25 micrometers) to 0.0013" (32.5 micrometers) is easy to control once the processing time is set well.
-Of course, it would be a very critical specification if it means 0.001mm to 0.0013mm.Charles Chan
+Of course, it would be a very critical specification if it means 0.001 mm to 0.0013 mm.Charles Chan

-We conduct R&R studies using XRF on most finishes on most substrates.
+A. We conduct R&R studies using XRF on most finishes on most substrates.
 We have found this to be an eye opener in respect that the variability found upon the part, and from part to part, makes your target of 10 - 20% virtually impossible to achieve, even with the so called uniformity of electroless Nickel.
-The degree of accuracy that we've found is +/- 9% (ev) add that to your part variation and appraiser variation and your total % R&R is rarely less than 30%.
+The degree of accuracy that we've found is ± 9% (ev) add that to your part variation and appraiser variation and your total % R&R is rarely less than 30%.